-Confidential Crime Reporting
+• Confidential Crime Reporting

-Except for communication made to pastoral counselors and licensed professional counselors, all University Campus Security Authorities (CSAs) have the obligation to report all offenses to the Division of Public Safety.
+Except for communication made to pastoral counselors and licensed professional counselors, all University Campus Security Authorities (CSAs) have the obligation to report all offenses to the local Police through the Executive Director at Wharton | San Francisco.
 It is important for University employees to report statistical information, which may not include personal identifiers.
 Confidential reports that provide sufficient detailed information for classification of the offense by law enforcement officials using FBI Uniform Crime Reporting Guidelines will be included in crime statistics.
-Crimes may be reported online at https://www.publicsafety.upenn.edu/clery/report-a-crime/.